-Tax time may not be anyone's favorite time of year but it is a necessary part of the year.
-The good news is there are many tax benefits for people in agriculture.
-Farms include plantations, ranches, ranges and orchards.
-Farmers may raise livestock, poultry or fish, or grow fruits or vegetables.
-Whatever you raise, it's good to know the ins-and-outs of agricultural taxes.
-Here are 11 things to help out or take into consideration this tax season.
+Tax time is probably not your favorite time of year but it is necessary part of the year.
+If you're a farm, then the good news is that there are many tax benefits for people in agriculture including farms, plantations, ranches, ranges and orchards.
+Whatever you raise of grow, it's good to know the ins-and-outs of agricultural taxes and be informed and prepare for tax time.

 1.)
 Crop insurance proceeds